 - Create a multilingual VoD item by uploading a single language video item and MP3 files.
 Note: make sure the video and all MP3 files have the exact same duration, before you upload them.

-Important: to make sure all viewers get to see the whole video, make sure the on-demand video has an intro and outro of at least 30 seconds.
+In both cases, make sure the on-demand video has an intro and outro of at least 30 seconds so all viewers get to see the whole video.
 This is necessary because of HLS latency and player buffering.
 See the video example in our pseudo-live streaming guide for Clevercast Enterprise (single-language) for more info.

 Note: don’t test with videos shorter than 2 minutes.
 This causes confusion, since the intro/outro will be longer than the actual stream.

 Once your multilingual VoD item is ready, you can create the Event in Clevercast for the live stream.
 To do this, go to the ‘Live’ > ‘Events’ menu.

 1. If you are using a single video with multiple audio streams, press the ‘Create Multilingual’ button.
 A popup dialog will appear.
 Enter the name of your event and select Pseudo-Live Streaming‘ as the broadcast protocol.
 You can ignore the default language and video resolutions.
 The pseudo-live stream will automatically use the languages and resolutions of the source VoD item.